twcmchang/colorful-moth/README.md

 ## Introduction

-This repository contains the details of background-removal and 5-body-part segmentation processes of moth specimen images from Taiwan Endemic Species Research Institute.
+This repository contains the details of background-removal and 5-body-part segmentation processes of moth specimen images from TESRI(Taiwan Endemic Species Research Institute).

+Source data: BRCAS with labels.
+(Find samples in /data/brcas/) Target data: TESRI without labels.
+(Find samples in /data/tesri/)

 ---